-- Determine the appropriate number of credits in which to enroll for PA 827: Administrative Internship by consulting the table below.
+- Determine the appropriate number of credits for PA 827 based on the work hour guidelines below.

 - 3 credits: minimum of 320 hours over at least eight weeks